What do baby chicks eat?

 A mother hen with six chicks teaching them what's good to eat.Hens are good teachers of their baby chicks!

-As soon as your chicks begin eating anything but starter feed, they must be given grit.
+As soon as your chicks begin eating anything but starter feed – even something as simple as lettuce or eggs – they must have access to grit.

 Chicks with their mother hen will pick up grit naturally from the yard.
 Again, we need to play mother hen with chicks in the brooder.